lmstudio-ai/venvstacks/tests/README.md

     VENVSTACKS_EXPORT_TEST_ARTIFACTS="~/path/to/output/folder"
     VENVSTACKS_FORCE_TEST_EXPORT=1

-The test suite can then be executed via `tox -e py3.11` or `tox -e py3.12` (the generated metadata and artifacts should be identical regardless of which version of Python is used to run `venvstacks`).
+The test suite can then be executed via `tox --m test` (the generated metadata and artifacts should be identical regardless of which version of Python is used to run `venvstacks`).

 If the forced export env var is not set or is set to the empty string, artifacts will only be exported when test cases fail.
 Forcing exports can be useful for generating reference